Record reference: DPR-EC-3928

-DG RTD (referred to hereafter as Data Controller) collects and uses your personal information so that you can receive information on important developments, activities, events, initiatives or thematic issues in the area of the operating DG through articles, reports, interviews, newsletters as well as visual content.
+DG RTD (referred to hereafter as Data Controller) collects and uses your personal information so that you can receive information that you have requested on important developments, activities, events, initiatives or thematic issues in the area of (a) service(s) of the European Commission, in particular through articles, reports, interviews, newsletters as well as visual content.

 Your personal data will not be used for an automated decision-making including profiling.

 You have subscribed to receive the information on important developments, activities, events, initiatives or thematic issues in the area of (a) service(s) of the European Commission.

 We process your personal data, because you have given your consent to the processing of your personal data for the purpose of receiving the requested information (article 5.1 (d) of the Regulation.)

 Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.

 Your personal data also is accessible to Commission’s contractors EU Survey, ESN and ESN’s Authorised sub-processors ICF Next including its sub-processors GetResponse, Prezly, Talkwalker and Voxco.
 More information regarding sub-processors and cookies are provided above in below section 5.

 Upon giving their consent, personal data of speakers, scientists and researchers featured in articles (e.g. their name, photos) may be published on the website, social media, Twitter, etc.

 The operating DG will not share personal data with third parties for direct marketing.